-30 fun couples’ activities to do in London in autumn
+30 fun London activities for couples in autumn

 London is a city packed to the rafters with fun couples activities.
 From unique dining experiences to must-see sights, this post outlines what you can do, and where to find them.

-I’ll separate the post into the following sections: main sights, outdoorsy activities and food and drink.
+The post is separated into the following sections: main sights, outdoorsy activities and food and drink.

 1. Start at Westminster

 If it’s your first time together in the capital, there’s no doubt you’ll want to see the best London attractions.
 Westminster is a good starting point for first timers.
 It’s where you’ll find Big Ben and the Houses of Parliament, plus some other top gems.

 The nearest tube station’s also called Westminster.
 As soon as you exit the station, you’ll see both historic buildings right before your eyes.